-Applications are now closed for Taught Postgraduate Programmes for 2017
+Applications are now open for Taught Postgraduate Programmes.

 Institute of Technology Carlow has a range of high quality postgraduate programmes that offer suitably qualified primary degree holders (NFQ level 8) exciting opportunities to progress to higher awards (Higher Diploma, Masters and Doctoral degrees).
 These opportunities may be undertaken by research and thesis, or through taught programmes.
 Programmes are available in full-time and/or part-time modes across our three main campuses in Carlow, Wexford and Wicklow.

 Higher Diplomas (NFQ Level 8-60 credits) and Postgraduate Diplomas (NFQ Level 9-60 credits)

 Entry requirements for Postgraduate Diplomas are typically the same as for the Masters programme but are completed at NFQ Level 9 and require completion of just 60 credits.
 Students undertake the same subjects as Masters students in that stream until they complete their diploma.
 Postgraduate Diplomas are also offered as an exit award, should a student leave their Masters programme prior to completion.

 Institute of Technology Carlow offers two types of Masters degree programme: taught Masters programmes and research Masters programmes.